 The goal of this course is to prepare students to successfully pursue more advanced topics in mathematics.
 The topics will include a review of Algebra I. New topics will include the use of complex numbers, quadratic functions, coordinate geometry, logarithmic and exponential functions, solving and graphing polynomial functions, sequences and series, and probability.

-This course explores advanced topics of Algebra II and trigonometry to further increase math proficiency.
+This course explores advanced topics of Algebra 2 and trigonometry to further increase math proficiency.
 Trigonometry topics include trigonometric functions, radian measure of angles, graphing trigonometric functions, and inverse trigonometric functions.
 Other topics include complex numbers, exponential and logarithmic functions, sequences and series, polynomial functions, and statistics and probability.

-This course explores advanced topics of Algebra II and trigonometry in preparation for AP Calculus.
+This course explores advanced topics of Algebra 2 and trigonometry in preparation for AP Calculus.
 Trigonometry topics include trigonometric functions, radian measure of angles, graphing trigonometric functions, and inverse trigonometric functions.
 Other topics include complex numbers, exponential and logarithmic functions, sequences and series, polynomial functions, and statistics and probability.

 This Advanced Placement course is one full academic year of work in statistics.
 It is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
 The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
 By the end of the course students should feel prepared for the Advanced Placement Statistics examination